It is possible to test an induction ventilation system in a number of different ways after installation has been completed.

 The most reliable test would obviously be when using real cars.
 However, this test is rather expensive, dangerous and can possibly harm the building.
 The thermodynamic influences are nonetheless fully present.

-The results of a cold smoke test even using a small tray fire to aid the simulation can differ dramatically when compared to a real vehicle fire.
+The results of a cold smoke test even when using a small tray fire to aid the simulation can differ dramatically when compared to a real vehicle fire.

-influences are fully visible but the test will not harm the building as a clean alcohol based fire is used.
+The thermodynamic influences are fully visible but the test will not harm the building as a clean alcohol based fire is used.